{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Automation Will Be Your Ally

 The closest thing to a magical solution to deal with all of the above is automation.
-To scale up, scale out, and otherwise help customers bring new “things” online, manual intervention will rapidly become unfeasible.
+Manual intervention will rapidly become unfeasible to scale up, scale-out, and otherwise help customers bring new “things” online.
 Pay-as-you-go network connectivity and elastic infrastructure resources will need to be provided, managed, and billed automatically if the Internet of Things is to be kept manageable.

-What changes do you see the IoT bringing to your data center – or to the expectations you have for your data center resource provider?
+What changes do you see the IoT bringing to your data center or your expectations for your data center resource provider?
 Tell us about them in the space for comments below.